cysouw/diathesis/text/c07_participle.md

    Es ist bekannt, dass er das Haus *verschlossen* den Kindern hinterlässt.
 :::

-After all adverbial uses are discarded, there still turn out to be many auxiliary-like light verbs that can be combined with a participle into a grammaticalised construction.
+After all such adverbial uses are discarded, there still remain many auxiliary-like light verbs that can be combined with a participle into a grammaticalised construction.
 The attested light verbs are summarised below by their literal meaning, but it is crucial to realise that these literal meanings are mostly lost in the grammaticalised constructions with participles.
 Also note that various of these verbs only rarely occur as light verbs.
 All these light-verb constructions will be discussed in separate subsections throughout this chapter.

 - Existential verbs: *sein, werden, bleiben, lassen, machen*
 - Appearance verbs: *aussehen, scheinen, erscheinen, wirken*